Bunte Markhor Values

 Colourful Markhor is the home of ethically produced homewares and accessories, where traditional Pakistani craftsmanship meets contemporary aesthetics.

 Everything we do, including our supply chain management, is guided by a set of defined values that we uphold with utmost honesty and integrity.
 These values include our commitment to craft conservation, craft development, operating as an ethical business and contributing to social mobility for craft workers in both quantitative and qualitative terms.

 Below are some of our values and commitments to make Bunte Markhor a platform that values traditional and indigenous crafts, honours artisans, works within the ethical boundaries defined below and is committed to social mobility at every step.

-COLOURFUL MARKHOR, THE COMPANY
+BUNTE MARKHOR, THE COMPANY

 - Make environmentally friendly and sustainable choices whenever possible; this includes keeping plastic use to a minimum, using recycled paper and carbon neutral shipping.

 - Recognise that no one is perfect and there is always room to learn and improve.
 Be open to dialogue and adaptation to newer, better practices.